steventopper/TransRot/README.md

 <img src=https://user-images.githubusercontent.com/6625247/132400815-5e64203d-a145-48f1-b484-a354d82b8bf0.PNG width=18% height=18%> \
 Geometric averages are used for the (A,C,D) parameters, as in \
 <img src=https://user-images.githubusercontent.com/6625247/132400916-4a47e403-6b84-4136-8aa5-ccfa4c98fd0c.PNG width=15% height=15%> \
 When adding entries for a particle to the dbase, all numbers or symbols on the same row must be separated by **at least 2 spaces**.
+Also, take care not to introduce any spaces after the end of each line of text.
 The format for appending a particle is shown below:

 Number of Atoms In Particle \
 Molecular Formula Molecular Radius (for random placement purposes only) \